arujbansal/cpdrills/README.md

 $ cd cpdrills
 $ python manage.py runserver
 ```
+8. Open the website, login with your superuser account, and add your Codeforces handle to your profile.
+You may need to navigate to /admin and update your superuser profile's details if you cannot directly save your profile.

 Note: If something breaks, it is likely that a path or URL needs to be updated.
 Just follow the error and change the required paths.
 Check the FastAPI endpoint.